aatishnn/tutorials/exoscale_documentation/runstatus/00_runstatus-quick-start.md

 tags: "runstatus,quick-start"
 ---

-Runstatus is a hosted status page that lets you communicate:
+Runstatus is a hosted status page that lets you communicate your application's:

- * your applications's current status
+ * current status
- * details of planned maintenance.
+ * planned maintenance.

 In this quick-start, you'll learn how to: